 At Blue Raven Solar, we’re on a mission to make homeowners’ lives better by reducing their energy bills and increasing reliance on clean and abundant renewable energy.
 Making the switch to solar gives you the opportunity to harness the power of the sun while saving money.

-Blue Raven Solar has two innovative financing options, BluePower Plus+ and Smartstart, both of which start at $0 down and help keep your custom solar system affordable.
+Blue Raven Solar has flexible financing options, BluePower Plus+ and others, some of which start at $0 down and help keep your custom solar system affordable.
 We also provide a quality warranty, an exceptional customer experience, and top-of-the-line equipment.

 Home solar is a win-win.
 When you go solar with Blue Raven Solar, our team works hard to keep the whole experience trouble-free from capturing sunlight to energization.